-17One minor difference between this definition and Goldschmidt and Schmieder (2017) is that FCSL occupations are not pooled into single "food workers" or "cleaners" occupations in order to identify layoff events (See Goldschmidt and Schmieder, 2017, table A-3 for the exact correspondence).
-This is to allow a single definition across FCSL layoffs and non-FCSL layoffs, as to a new firm.
+This definition likely captures more outsourcing events than both the definition based on worker flows in the main text of Goldschmidt and Schmieder (2017) First, it allows for non-FCSL occupations, meaning there are more possible types of outsourcing.
+17 Second, it captures instances where firms hire or subcontract to a new firm.
 Goldschmidt and Schmieder (2017) analyze instances where workers moved from the original establishment to a new establishment to identify outsourcing events.
 However, workers may quit rather than be outsourced, or the firm may hire a totally new firm rather than have their current workers be part of the supplying firm.
 In the late 1990s, the German telecommunications company T-Com subcontracted 80% of its directory assistance jobs to a different company.
 The workers were shuffled to different roles in the firm (Doellgast and Green, 2007).
 This type of event would be captured by this definition of outsourcing unless there were also substantial worker flows to the subcontractor.
 The use of occupational layoffs is also motived by the findings of Felix and Wong (2021), who find that legalizing outsourcing in Brazil led to occupational layoffs rather than on-site outsourcing events.

 As in Goldschmidt and Schmieder (2017), events in firms with fewer than 50 employees are removed.
 Events where the occupation code of the OL outsourced occupation was unclear are removed.
-Following Goldschmidt and Schmieder (2017), several additional restrictions are imposed:
+18 Following Goldschmidt and Schmieder (2017), several additional restrictions are imposed:

-- (1) the firm not hire back 10% of occupation p workers in l + 2 or l + 3 - (2) the firm not shrink to half of it's l size between l and l+3 - (3) the firm is not in a food, cleaning, security, logistics, or temporary help industry
+- (1) the firm not hire back 10% of occupation p workers in l+2 or l+3 - (2) the firm not shrink to half of it's l size between l and l+3 - (3) the firm is not in a food, cleaning, security, logistics, or temporary help industry

 Restriction (1) requires that the events be permanent, rather than temporary layoffs.
 Restriction (2) requires the firm survives, meaning these events are not mass layoffs or firm deaths.
-Restriction (3) requires the firm not be in a firm that would be providing outsourced labor, such as temporary help firms.19 there is no similar aggregating process for non-FCSL workers.
-In practice, this allows for more events-this definition picks up instances of firms laying off their glass or building cleaners (beruf - 934) but not vehicle cleaners (beruf - 936).
-Pooling only FCSL occupations does not materially impact the results.
+Restriction (3) requires the firm not be in a firm that would be providing outsourced labor, such as temporary help firms.
+19